k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: logic with monsters recharging wands
 - Refactor intelligent monster recharging code
 - Fix: a bit more logic with monsters recharging wands
+- Fix: monster recharging a wand of wishing